LeanSaldivar/Airline-Reservation-System-Prototype-/README.md

 ## Changelog

+### February 15, 2025
+- Added improved Flight Code generation
+- Used Data Transformation for a more simplified view for customers

 #### January 29, 2025
 - Created Schema for booking flights
 - Integrated POST request for booking flights inside mongdob